 The American Association for Cancer Research is inviting applications for its AACR Clinical Oncology Research (CORE) Training Fellowships program.

-To be eligible, applicants must have a medical degree (MD, DO, or MD/PhD) and not currently be a candidate for a further doctoral degree; have enrolled in an accredited hematology/oncology or radiation oncology fellowship program at an academic, medical, or research institution within the United States; and not be an employee or subcontractor of a U.S. government entity or for-profit private industry or be a clinical fellow applying from a U.S. government laboratory (e.g., NIH, CDC, FDA, etc.).
+To be eligible, applicants must have a medical degree (MD, DO, or MD/PhD) and not currently be a candidate for a further doctoral degree; have enrolled in an accredited hematology/oncology or radiation oncology fellowship program at an academic, medical, or research institution in the United States; and not be an employee or subcontractor of a U.S. government entity or for-profit private industry or a clinical fellow applying from a U.S. government laboratory (e.g., NIH, CDC, FDA, etc.).

 See the American Association for Cancer Research website for complete program guidelines and application instructions.